pongo-pygmaeus/tdd_ci_and_cute_animals/README.md

 ## WHY?

-To demonstrate the beauty and ease of CI.
+To show off some model/controller tests in Rails and demonstrate configuration of continuous integration/deployment software in a Rails project.

 ## INSTRUCTIONS

-* Install Rails 5
+* Install Rails 5 on your development machine
 * Run `bundle` inside the directory
 * Run `rails db:seed RAILS_ENV=test; rails spec` to perform tests (lots of `*_controller` and `*_helper` tests are currently pending)
 * Run `rails db:seed` to seed development database